jjziets/DCMontoring/README.md

 ```
 if you are using this on runpod you should change the wget command to get the runpod docker-compose file
 you should also then install node exporter as node exporter can't run in a docker on runpod. you can use https://raw.githubusercontent.com/jjziets/DCMontoring/main/client/install_node_exporter.sh
+Vast host don't need to do this step.
 ```
 wget https://raw.githubusercontent.com/jjziets/DCMontoring/main/client/install_node_exporter.sh
 chmod +x install_node_exporter.sh